malves61/AS-Mapping/README.md

 # AS-Mapping
-A pipeline to map internet Autonomous Systems given a certain list of them.
+A pipeline to map internet Autonomous Systems connections given a certain list of them, up to the first upstream neighbor not on the list.